-- A. See Section 01 33 00 Administrative Requirements, for submittal procedures. - B. Product Data: Provide manufacturer's catalog information showing dimensions, colors, and configurations. - C. Manufacturer's Installation Instructions: Indicate application conditions and limitations of use stipulated by product testing agency.
+- A. See Section 01 30 00 Administrative Requirements, for submittal procedures. - B. Product Data: Provide manufacturer's catalog information showing dimensions, colors, and configurations. - C. Manufacturer's Installation Instructions: Indicate application conditions and limitations of use stipulated by product testing agency.
 Include instructions for storage, handling, protection, examination, preparation, and installation of product.

-- A. Conform to requirements of NFPA 70. - B. Manufacturer Qualifications: Company specializing in manufacturing the products specified in this section with minimum three years documented experience.
+- A. Conform to requirements of NFPA 70. - B. Maintain at the project site a copy of each referenced document that prescribes execution requirements. - C. Manufacturer Qualifications: Company specializing in manufacturing the products specified in this section with minimum three years documented experience. - D. Products: Listed, classified, and labeled as suitable for the purpose intended.